Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Abstract

 \section{Abstract}

-Data contamination has received increasing attention in the era of large language models (LLMs) due to their reliance on vast Internet-derived training corpora.
-To mitigate the risk of potential data contamination, LLM benchmarking has undergone a transformation from \textit{static} to \textit{dynamic} benchmarking.
-In this work, we conduct an in-depth analysis of existing \textit{static} to \textit{dynamic} benchmarking methods aimed at reducing data contamination risks.
+In the era of evaluating large language models (LLMs), data contamination has become an increasingly prominent concern.
+To address this data contamination risk, LLM benchmarking has evolved from a \textit{static} to a \textit{dynamic} paradigm.
+In this work, we conduct an in-depth analysis of existing \textit{static} and \textit{dynamic} benchmarks for evaluating LLMs.
 We first examine methods that enhance \textit{static} benchmarks and identify their inherent limitations.
 We then highlight a critical gap—the lack of standardized criteria for evaluating \textit{dynamic} benchmarks.
 Based on this observation, we propose a series of optimal design principles for \textit{dynamic} benchmarking and analyze the limitations of existing \textit{dynamic} benchmarks.
 This survey provides a concise yet comprehensive overview of recent advancements in data contamination research, offering valuable insights and a clear guide for future research efforts.
-We maintain a GitHub repository to continuously collect both static and dynamic benchmarking methods for LLMs.
-The repository can be found at this link~\footnote{\href{https://github.com/SeekingDream/Static-to-Dynamic-LLMEval}{GitHub Link: Static-to-Dynamic LLM Benchmarking}}.
+We maintain a GitHub repository to continuously collect both static and dynamic benchmarks for LLMs.